MRX760/Personal-chatbot/README.md

 - RAG method are using [LightRAG](https://github.com/HKUDS/LightRAG)

 # How to use the demo:
-- install dependencies (pip install -r requirements.txt)
+- install dependencies `pip install -r requirements.txt`
-- make sure you've cloned the latest [LightRAG](https://github.com/HKUDS/LightRAG) sub-module used in this repo
+- make sure you've cloned the latest [LightRAG](https://github.com/HKUDS/LightRAG) sub-module used in this repo.
+Using command `git clone https://github.com/HKUDS/LightRAG.git`
 - Put [Lora and SD checkpoint](https://drive.google.com/drive/folders/1_AOVmKPLZCHogUpo9m6IPJMpWMvON7O0?usp=sharing) inside stable-diffusion/models corresponding folder.
 However, it's customizable on your needs but you'll have to modify the streamlit_app.py code.
-- modify the bot.set_api_key() to be your API key
+- Insert your API key inside the `bot.set_api_key("nvapi-xxxx")` to use nvidia NIM or `bot.set_api_key("hf_xxxx")` to use hf model.
 - streamlit run streamlit.py

 # Starting guide on demo